Kaaasttuk/PRISM/README.md

-# PRISM: Pre-screening Barcode Identification for Phenotype-Genotype Mapping
+# PRISM: Prescreening Rapid Identification of Single-cell Genotypes in Microfluidic Devices

-This repository contains the code and related files for the IIB Project in the Department of Engineering, University of Cambridge for the development of PRISM (Prescreening Rapid Identification of Single-cell Genotypes in Microfluidic Devices).
-This project aims to develop a workflow for multiplexed genotype experiments in the Mother Machine using a novel chemical barcoding method.
+This repository contains the code and related files for the IIB Project in the Department of Engineering, University of Cambridge.
+This project aims to develop a workflow for multiplexed genotype experiments in the Mother Machine using a novel chemical barcoding method, PRISM (Prescreening Rapid Identification of Single-cell Genotypes in Microfluidic Devices).

 ## Project Overview